 Who doesn’t love butter chicken?
 It’s easier to make than you might think.
 This recipe is also low in fat.
-Yes, butter chicken that’s low in fat!
+Yes, butter chicken that’s low-fat!
 It’s also ridiculously delicious.
 This may be my favourite savoury recipe.

 I used to only have butter chicken in restaurants, but now that I know how easy it is to make at home, I make it quite often.
-The butter chicken you have in restaurants tends to be really high in calories because there’s loads of butter and cream in it.
+The butter chicken served in restaurants tends to be really high in calories because there’s loads of butter and cream in it.
 Most of the flavour in butter chicken comes from the spices.
 You don’t need all of that fat to develop good flavour.
 This recipe uses only two tablespoons of butter.
 That’s right, only two.
-You could add a little more if you wanted to.
+You could add a little more if you want to.
 I won’t tell.

 This dish could be served with rice, cauliflower rice or naan.
 If you want to make your own fresh naan to go with the butter chicken, but you don’t have a tandoor oven like me, just make your favourite pizza dough, portion the dough into 3 inch balls.
 Roll them out fairly thin.
 Then cook them on the stove top in a non-stick frying pan with a very small amount of oil on medium heat.
 The dough will puff up just like naan.
 If you want my pizza dough recipe, you can find it here.

 - 1 tsp garlic powder

 - 4 tbsp olive oil, or vegetable oil